denten-books/plain-text/20-metaphor.md

-[^ln1-peirce]: Charles Sanders Peirce, a philosopher of language whose vocabulary I have been using here, suggests Simulacra as a possible synonym for Icon, citing also Plato's *Phaedrus* in relation to the Greek `ὁμοίωμα` or imitation [@peirce_excerpts_1998, 481; @plato_euthyphro._1999, 250a-b].
+[^ln1-peirce]: Charles Sanders Peirce, a philosopher of language whose vocabulary I have been using here, suggests Simulacra as a possible synonym for Icon, citing also Plato's *Phaedrus* in relation to the Greek `omoiōma` or imitation.
+See @peirce_excerpts_1998, 481; @plato_euthyphro._1999, 250a-b.

-[^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing concerns the relation between message and its medium or channel.
-At first glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in a decisive manner all the factors and functions" [@ricoeur_interpretation_1976, 26].
+[^ln1-rmedium]: See @ricoeur_interpretation_1976, 26: "The most obvious change
+from speaking to writing concerns the relation between message and its medium or channel.
+At first glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in a decisive manner all the factors and functions."

 \newpage